13 Reasons Dave Ramsey’s Rules Might Not Work for You

 Ramsey’s framework is based on strict order: Step 1, then Step 2, and so on.
 But real life isn’t that clean.
 You might need to invest while carrying a mortgage, or temporarily pause a step for medical costs or job loss.

 Financial success isn’t about following rules blindly.
 It’s about knowing when to adjust the plan without abandoning the goal.
-The people who win are the ones who pivot well.

 We also made this related Video: A CFA’s Take on Dave Ramsey’s Baby Steps: A Young Retiree’s Comprehensive Analysis